 Rossella Biscotti was born in 1978 in Molfetta, Italy.
-She currently lives and works in Amsterdam, Netherlands.
+She currently lives and works in Brussels, Belgium.

 Rossella Biscotti uses montage as a gesture to reveal individual narratives and their relation to society.
 In her cross-media practice, cutting across filmmaking, performance and sculpture, she explores and reconstructs obscured moments from recent times, often against the backdrop of state institutions.
 In the process of composing her personal encounters and oral interrogations into new stories, the site of investigation tends to leave its mark on her sculptures and installations.
 By examining the relevance of the recovered material from a contemporary perspective, Biscotti sensibly weaves a link to the present.